Matt Olson Player Props: Braves vs. Twins

 Matt Olson At The Plate

-- He ranks 117th in batting average, 41st in on base percentage, and ninth in slugging among qualifying batters in MLB.
+- He ranks 116th in batting average, 45th in on base percentage, and ninth in slugging among the qualified hitters in MLB play.

+- Olson is batting .286 with four homers during his last outings and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.